Blog

 What Is a Gold Star Family?

-A Gold Star Family includes any immediate family members of a fallen servicemember who died while serving in any time of conflict.
-Immediate family members include:
+A Gold Star Family includes the immediate family members of a fallen servicemember who died while serving during a time of conflict.
+This includes:

 • Spouses